activebiz/angularjswebapp/README.md

 **Objective** :

-The objective of this project is to demonstate a simple angularjs web application.
+The objective of this project is to demonstate a simple angularjs web application using MEAN Stack.

 Currently it includes following:
 - Angularjs